 Profire Energy support can be contacted via phone at our office in Spruce Grove, AB at 1-780-960-5278.
-Authorized distributors will be provided information on how to contact someone outside the normal business hours listed above.

 Identifying the Issue

 Please take the time to identify the issue that is being experienced.
 Many issues can be resolved by simply upgrading the controller to the latest software.
 If the issue still persists, please try and determine if there is an issue with the software or hardware.
 Here are some common indications of each type of issue: